MarcBM/lotro-forge/IN_PROGRESS.md

 - Update templates to use sprites
 - Test performance improvements

+### 20. Audit Data Model Structure Consistency
+**Priority:** Medium
+**Description:** Conduct a comprehensive audit of data models as they are passed through the application to ensure consistency across all endpoints and services.
+Review the structure of JSON responses, database model serialization methods (to_json, to_list_json, get_stats_json), and API response formats.
+Focus on standardizing field names, data types, nested object structures, and response patterns across items, equipment, essences, and other data models.
+This audit should identify inconsistencies in how data is structured and formatted as it flows through different layers of the application.

+**Current Status:** Planning phase - Comprehensive audit plan being developed.

+**Next Steps:**
+- Audit database models and their serialization methods to identify inconsistencies
+- Standardize field names and data types across all serialization methods
+- Ensure API endpoints preserve database field names (no renaming unless data transformation occurs)
+- Update any frontend code that expects different field names
+- Test all endpoints and frontend functionality to ensure consistency

 ---

 **Note:** When moving items here from TODO.md, update the description to include current status and next steps.